erickok/transdroid/README.md

 Code structure
 ==============

 Starting with version 2.3.0, Transdroid is developed in Android Studio, fully integrating with the Gradle build system.
 It is (since version 2.5.0) compiled against Android 5.1 (API level 22) and (since version 2.2.0) supporting ICS (API level 15) and up only.
 To support lite (Transdrone, specially for the Play Store) and full (Transdroid) versions of the app, build flavours are defined in gradle, which contain version-specific resources.
-Dependencies are managed via JCentral in the app's build.gradle file.
+Dependencies are managed via JCentral et al. in the app's build.gradle file.

 Developed By
 ============